 Rules that offer Solutions

-The general martial arts community falls along a two major differences; one that deals with double hits and after blows with “right of way” or “Priority” rules that dictate that one must defend from attack before returning the attack, as in foil fencing.
+The general martial arts community falls along a two major differences; one that deals with double hits and after blows with “right of way” or “Priority” rules that dictate that priority to the first attack [Edit}, as in foil fencing.
 The other is one with no rules of right of way but a “first come first serve” style analogous to epee fencing.
 Each way has it’s benefits and draw backs, but both are complimentary to each other when it comes to skill building and training value.
 There are of course other methods, but those are generally not as common and/or particular to the groups they are used by.

 In a nut shell, these rules limit when a fighter can attack and when they must defend.
 One of the main issues with double hits is that one or both of the fighters are not defending.
 This rule makes defending a necessary component to winning the point, therefore incentivizing defense and giving judges and refs a solid rule to apply in times of disagreement.